arasidprojectz/majorproject/proposal.md

 - NPCs
 - Character dialog/interactions
 - Pokemon sprites
-- Battling(with hitpoints/damage calculation)/character and attacks to battle with
+- Battling(with hitpoints/damage calculation)/character and attacks to battle with/against
 - AI system for battling
-- Catching(nice to have)/battling wild Pokemons
 - A goal for the player to pursue
 - Ability to enter buildings/interact with the environment
 - Item system - different items will have different effects on Pokemon (ex. healing items)